The Infection Biology Unit is studying virus-host cell interactions and their contribution to viral spread and pathogenesis in the host.

 The interferon system constitutes the first barrier against virus infection.
 A second focus of our studies is on the question how antiviral effector proteins of the interferon system inhibit viral spread and how viruses counter their antiviral activity.
 To answer this question, we employ siRNA and CRISPR/Cas9 approaches, life cell imaging, viruses with reporter function and ex vivo cultures of primate organs.
 Moreover, we are conducting, jointly with colleagues at DPZ, genetic analyses in order to reveal whether polymorphisms in genes encoding antiviral effectors impact disease development.

 Another goal of the Infection Biology Unit is the diagnostic of viral infections of non-human primates.
 Transmission of herpes B virus from macaques to humans and transmission of herpes B-related viruses between non-human primates can result in fatal disease.
-Therefore, the work of the Infection Biology Unit is focused on establishing herpes virus diagnostics.
-However, our mid-term goal is to develop diagnostic tests for a broader spectrum of viral infections, which impact animal health.
-In order to attain this goal, we have recently implemented chip-based diagnostic tests for antibody detection.
+Therefore, the Infection Biology Unit is developing herpes virus diagnostics.
+In addition, we offer diagnostic tests for several other viral infections, including chip-based antibody detection suitable for screening of non-human primate colonies.

-Gerlach T., L. Hensen, T. Matrosovich, J. Bergmann, M. Winkler, C. Peteranderl, HD.
-Klenk, F. Weber, S. Herold, S. Pöhlmann, and M. Matrosovich. pH Optimum of Hemagglutinin-Mediated Membrane Fusion Determines Sensitivity of Influenza A Viruses to the Interferon-Induced Antiviral State and IFITMs.
+Gerlach et al. pH Optimum of Hemagglutinin-Mediated Membrane Fusion Determines Sensitivity of Influenza A Viruses to the Interferon-Induced Antiviral State and IFITMs.
 J Virol.
 2017 12;91(11).